Why I'm worried.

 What I'm not saying.

-That the country is collapsingOur institutions have made it through worse.
+That the country is collapsingOur country has made it through worse.
 The states still have real power.
 The courts have ruled against this administration plenty of times.

 For the record